budaeda/AntiCarjack/README.md

 # About
 This Plugin Is A Simple Solution To Trolls Griefing Other Players Vehicle.
 The Plugin Stops Players From Carjacking Vehicles Not Locked By Them Or Outside Of Their Steam Group

-- Stops Carjacking And Flinging Into Space Vehicles That Dont Belong To Them
+- Stops Players Carjacking And Flinging Into Space Vehicles That Dont Belong To Them
 - Allows For Players Inside The Vehicle Owners Group To Carjack The Vehicle
 - Allows For Admins To Be Ignored By The Carjack Prevention